-The clause referenced above in "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12): Interim Guidance as of December 7, 2020" is aimed at mitigating COVID-19 exposure risks in large group gatherings.
+The clause referenced above in "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12)," is aimed at mitigating COVID-19 exposure risks in large group gatherings.
 As such, school-related student trips undertaken by a very limited number of students who can be socially distanced and supervised during the trip, whether in Kentucky or out-of-state, are not prohibited.
 However, it is KDE's position that school-related student trips, in Kentucky and out-of-state, are inadvisable until vaccinations are widespread.
 However, most local districts have school-related student trip policies that require travel approval by the superintendent or the local board of education.
 Such policies should be reviewed, in consultation with board counsel when appropriate, and adhered to.